He Said/She Said - Dialogue Tags

 Still not convinced?
 Add zest to the boring he said/she said.

-Example: “It’s snowing,” Dawn said with a smile.
+Example: “It’s snowing,” Dawn said, glancing out the window with a wide grin.

 Example: “Is it snowing?” she asked with a sigh.